raspberrypilearning/sleep-tracker/en/step_4.md

 --- /task ---

-To halve the brightness, we will use a Math block.
+To halve the brightness, you will use a Math block.

 --- task ---